arturoherrero/twitterise/README.md

 ## Usage

-Setup the SQLite database, all the information is self-contained in the Twitterise directory.
+Setup the SQLite database, all the information is self-contained under the `db` directory.

     $ bin/setup